Best practices for Mobile App Analytics setup

 When you’re ready to get started, following these guidelines to help you collect accurate data and maintain a well organized account.
 Some guidelines are not applicable in all circumstances:

 - Track different apps in separate properties.

 Track every app in its own property with a distinct tracking ID to avoid combining data in unintentional ways.
 Limiting the number of apps tracked in the same property also helps avoid reaching your account limit and triggering data sampling.

-- Track different platforms of an app in the same property.
+- Track different platforms of an app in different properties.

-If you’ve developed the same app for different platforms (i.e., MyApp for Android and MyApp for iOS), track them in the same property.
+If you’ve developed the same app for different platforms (i.e., MyApp for Android and MyApp for iOS), track them in different properties.
+If you want to see the data together, creating an account with AdMob allows you to get a view of all of your data in one place with a rollup property.
 You can then set up new views to organize and compare the performances in your Google Analytics reports.
-If your iOS and Android apps differ greatly in performance or usage, you might want to track each platform in separate properties.

 - Track app editions based on feature similarities.

 Editions of your app (e.g. MyApp: The Original and MyApp: Special Edition) can be tracked either in the same or different properties.
 Base your decision on the similarity of the editions and your ultimate reporting goals:

 - Track editions with significantly different features or behaviors in separate properties.
 This prevents any accidental comparison or conflation of unlike data.